 Students first learn to identify their passions, then recognize problems in their communities as opportunities to develop ventures of value.
 This unique process fosters the skills necessary for students to build an entrepreneurial foundation and forge their own career path.
 By strategizing how to engage their networks, introduce their ventures to market, create an operations plan, and fund their businesses, students grow from budding entrepreneurs to future leaders.
 This intensive program culminates when students pitch their venture ideas in an internal peer competition with a call to action for funding or support.

-The winning student teams then have the opportunity to compete in a rocket pitch battle of the ventures, the Babson Boston Cup, where top teams have a chance to compete for prizes and prestige.
+The winning student teams then have the opportunity to compete in a rocket pitch battle of the ventures, the Babson Olympiad, where top teams have a chance to compete for prizes and prestige.

 Educator Professional Development: Whether to enhance existing programs or to prepare educators to deliver Babson’s curriculum, we aim to immerse educational partners in Babson’s methodology of Entrepreneurial Thought and Action® through professional development.
 These opportunities will allow educators to activate the curriculum and empower students in new venture creation.

 Educators Online Portal: Our online portal allows educators to deliver robust programming.
 The ACTIVATE portal acts as a forum for educators to collaborate, share materials and resources, and engage students.
 Support from program mentors can be found here along with templates, activities, a sample syllabus, and additional resources.